 Durham Tech faculty and staff who want to participate submit a FIG Interest Form and ask their supervisors to submit a FIG Supervisor Support Form on their behalf.
-The deadline to participate in a FIG in 2017-18 has passed.
-Look for additional FIG opportunities in 2019-2020.
+The deadline to participate in a FIG in 2019-20 is Friday, August 16, 2019.
+See forms below:

 Interest forms will be reviewed and FIGs assembled by the TLC director in consultation with the TLC advisory committee, deans, and the vice-presidents for Student Learning and Instruction and for Student Engagement, Development, and Support.